 The shield of faith is the part of the full armor of God (Eph.
 6) that protects you from the flaming darts of the enemy.

-Faith ia an important part of your relationship with God.
+Faith is an important part of your relationship with God.
 It’s impossible to please God without faith (Heb.
 11:6).

-To take up the shield of faith means to but your personal trust in God in every circumstance.
+To take up the shield of faith means to put your personal trust in God in every circumstance.

-It means putting your faith in God’s power, His will, and His power to bring it about in the world and in your life.
+It means putting your faith in God’s power, His will, and His desire to bring it about in the world and in your life.

 God alone is able to forgive you, save you, and finish the work that He began in you.